davood-dorostkar/DesignAndArchitecture/1-Object-Oriented Design/process.md

 Eliciting requirements involves not only listening to what the client is telling you, but asking questions to clarify what the client has not told you.

 ## Conceptual Design
 The design activity involves taking requirements and outlining a solution.
-This activity involves producing a conceptual design and then a technical design, which results in two corresponding kinds of artifacts, conceptual mockups and technical diagrams.
+This activity involves producing a conceptual design and then a technical design, which results in two corresponding kinds of artifacts, `conceptual mockups` and `technical diagrams`.

 Each component has a task it needs to perform, known as `responsibility`.